 I’ve heard the jokes, seen the cards……and also met the women for whom it’s no laughing matter.
-I’m referring to PMS and PMDD, Premenstrual Syndrome and Premenstrual Dysphoric Disorder.
-While it is thought that up to 90% of women experience mild physical and/or emotional symptoms in the days preceding menstruation, there are some for whom the symptoms are severe enough to adversely impact quality of life.
+I’m referring to premenstrual syndrome and premenstrual dysphoric disorder (PMS/PMDD).
+While it is thought that up to 90 percent of women experience mild physical and/or emotional symptoms in the days preceding menstruation, there are some for whom the symptoms are severe enough to adversely impact quality of life.

-PMS, which is estimated to impact up to 30% of women of child-bearing age, is characterized by a combination of physical and emotional symptoms.
+PMS, which is estimated to impact up to 30 percent of women of child-bearing age, is characterized by a combination of physical and emotional symptoms.
 This may include (but is not limited to) bloating, headaches, fatigue, gastrointestinal disturbances, breast tenderness, depression, irritability, anxiety, and insomnia.
-An additional 5-6% of women are considered to have PMDD, in which the symptoms are more pronounced than with PMS and lead to significant challenges.
+An additional 5-6 percent of women are considered to have PMDD, in which the symptoms are more pronounced than with PMS and lead to significant challenges.

 While self-diagnosis is common, it is important to have a comprehensive evaluation with a qualified health care provider.
 Many other medical conditions can cause symptoms that mimic or overlap with PMS/PMDD, including thyroid and blood sugar abnormalities, vitamin deficiencies, chronic fatigue syndrome, irritable bowel, and others.
 Additionally, some experts estimate that almost 50% of women with PMS/PMDD also have either depression or anxiety.
 That is why it is essential to have a symptom diary to aid in clearly assessing when a woman is experiencing which symptoms, so as to best understand what is happening and then to most appropriately tailor therapeutic strategies.